isovector/certainty-by-construction/src/book/1-agda.lagda.md

 not stuck
 ```

-Don't believe the response, this is indeed stuck~ Rather, the entire call to
+Don't believe the response, this is indeed stuck!
+Rather, the entire call to
 `not` with argument `stuck` is stuck.
 And, as you might expect, [`Normalise:true
 ∨₁ stuck`](AgdaCmd) is also stuck: